swt30/waterworlds-paper/waterworlds.md

 ## Effect of surface pressure

-The surface pressure can strongly affect the temperature-dependent thickness of the water layer (figure @fig:surface-pressure-variation).
+The surface pressure can strongly affect the temperature dependent thickness of the water layer (figure @fig:surface-pressure-variation).
 For example, at high temperatures (1000 K), increasing the surface pressure of a 10% water 4 M$_⊕$ planet from 10 bar to 1000 bar compresses the water layer significantly, decreasing the planet's radius by a factor of two.
 And at low pressures we see a bifurcation in the surface pressure contours where a surface pressure increase of 100 K or less can inflate the radius of a watery super-Earth by more than 50%.
 This is the result of a transition across the liquid--vapour phase boundary, which exists at pressures up to the critical pressure of water ($2.206×10^7$ Pa).